deployKF/website/content/guides/getting-started.md

     1. install the [deployKF ArgoCD plugin](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) on your ArgoCD instance
     2. create an app-of-apps which uses the plugin
     3. apply your app-of-apps manifest

+    !!! warning "ArgoCD Internet Access"

+        Default usage of the _deployKF ArgoCD Plugin_ requires that ArgoCD Pods have access to the internet, so they can download the deployKF generator zip from GitHub.

     ---